Deleting Gmail Contacts: A Simple Approach

 If your Gmail contacts are a hot mess, then it's no surprise that your inbox is overrun with unsorted messages too.
 Clean Email is the tool you need to bring some order to the chaos.

-With Unsubscriber, you can see all your email subscriptions and newsletters in one place and easily bulk unsubscribe with just a few clicks.
-Clean Email will even make sure you stop getting emails from senders you've unsubscribed from - even if they try to ignore your opt-out requests.
+What’s more, with its Unsubscriber feature, you can see all your email subscriptions and newsletters in one place and easily bulk unsubscribe with just a few clicks.
+Clean Email will even make sure you stop getting emails from senders you've unsubscribed from, even if they try to ignore your opt-out requests.

 Wrap-Up